 When registered you will be signed up for exam.

 International exchange students must sign up by filling in an application form: course registration.

 - Type of assessment

-- Course participationActive participation
+- Course participationActive participation will consist of:

 - Exam registration requirements